Mintbase/Grants-Program/applications/InvArch.md

 * [Brunk Škvorc](https://www.linkedin.com/in/swader) is one of the most knowledgeable programmers in the Polkadot/Kusama ecosystem as a former Web3 educator, Polkadot Council member, and the founder of the RMRK standard.

-* [Sonja Prstec](https://www.linkedin.com/in/sonja-prstec-mag-iur-89a0b324) is one of the most informed legal experts in the blockchain field, having served as a legal advisor for the Web3 Foundation, and as an active advisor for NEAR protocol.
+* [Sonja Prstec](https://www.linkedin.com/in/sonja-prstec-mag-iur-89a0b324) is one of the most informed legal experts in the blockchain field, having served as a legal advisor for the Mintbase, and as an active advisor for NEAR protocol.

 ### Team Code Repos